sergeych/kotyara/readme.md

 __KOTlin-oriented Yet Another Relational-database Assistant__, e.g. __KOTYARA__ ;)

-This library is in production stage (postgres) and beta stage H2 and others.
-Few interfaces could be changed.
-It is internally used in pbeta-production sites, with Postgres JDBC connections.

 Important note.
 Do not use `'x IN (?)'` condition, use `'x = any (?) '` instead!

-> Current stable: 1.3.3: postgres and like.
-Compatible with kotlin 1.7+
+- **Current stable: 1.4.3**: H2, postgres, any JDBC.
+Linux, Windows and Mac and like.
+Compatible with kotlin 1.9.
-> H2-compatible kotlin 1.9+: 1.4.0-SNAPSHOT.
-1.4 works with H2 also on windows!
+- for older kotlin versions, use 1.3.3.
+It works well with Linux and postgres and kotlin 1.7-1.8.
+Unfortunately, new features are not backport there.

-## Versioning info
+## DB Compatibility

-Kotlin's libraries are not backward compatible, while kotlin 1.9 introduces many compiler improvements, so we upgrade to newest kotlin since version 1.4.0.
-It will not work in projects build with the previous kotlin version, use 1.3.* in this case.

-If you need kotlin < 1.9.0, use kotyara 1.3.*, otherwise use 1.4.*.

-Support for databases that do not provide `returning` on `select` and therefore are dependent on the ability to retrieve last inserted keys, is added in 1.4.0 and is tested with the H2 database.
+Kotyara works with databases that provide `returning` in DML and also with more tradition systems returning last inserted/processed keys.
+We use it with Postgres and H2 fairly lot.

 ## Installation